davidgroves/dnssrc/README.md

 This is my first major bit of rust code, so it is likely to be somewhat non-ideomatic, and I intend to revist this as I learn the language more.

+# Known Bugs
+- NS_records are hardcoded to only allow two entires.
+Using 1 will crash the problem, running 3 or more will be ignored.
+- SOA generation is totally hardcoded.